iworks/iworks-pwa/readme.txt

 = 1.2.2 (2022-02-21) =
 * Added filter `iworks_plugin_get_options' to allow filtering plugin core configuration.
 * Added [OG — Better Share on Social Media](https://wordpress.org/plugins/og/) plugin integration.
-* Added plugin information into PWA scripts elements.
+* Added plugin information into PWA script elements.
 * Added purpose "any maskable" to the biggest icon.
 Props for [vmaxs](https://wordpress.org/support/users/vmaxs/).
 * Updated iWorks Options to 2.8.2.
 * Updated iWorks Rate to 2.1.0.

 = 1.2.1 (2022-02-16) =
-* Added a message when site permalink is "plain" - this plugin does not support it.
+* Added a message when the site permalink is "plain" - this plugin does not support it.
 * Updated iWorks Options to 2.8.1.

 = 1.2.0 (2022-02-15) =
-* Added ability to change text of offline page.
+* Added the ability to change the text of the offline page.
 * Added version to cache control.
 * Added WPML plugin integration.
 * Moved worker JavaScript from PHP class to separate template.